The Curriculum at Myton

-- For those students who need it, there is also our Accelerated Literacy and/or Accelerated Numeracy, where additional time is spent supporting progress in English, Maths or both.
+- For those students who need it, there is also our Accelerated Literacy, where additional time is spent supporting progress in English.

 Key Stage 4

-In Key Stage 4 (Years 9, 10 & 11) students follow the core curriculum and their option subjects.
-In the core subjects, students are taught in groups that are broadly of the same ability; option subjects are taught in mixed ability classes.
+In Key Stage 4 (Years 10 & 11) students follow the core curriculum and their option subjects.
+In the core subjects, students are taught in groups that are a similar ability; option subjects are taught in mixed ability classes.

-English, Maths, Science, REP and Physical Education (non-examined)
+English, Maths, Science, PSHE and Physical Education (non-examined)

-In addition, all students are encouraged to continue a broad curriculum by selecting FOUR option subjects to GCSE or BTEC from a guided choice.
-Find out more about the option choices on the Year 8 Options page.
+In addition, all students are encouraged to continue a broad curriculum by selecting five option subjects to GCSE or BTEC from a guided choice.

 In the sixth form, students are able to select A levels and Level 3 BTEC qualifications.
 Some students will study three subjects; others will study four.
 In addition to their main subjects, students are prepared for the Extended Project Qualification (half an A level) and follow a programme of enrichment and PSHE.